 - Is the status report adequate and acceptable for assessment purposes?

-- What status is suggested by application of approved COSEWIC quantitative assessment criteria and guidelines?
+- What status is suggested by application of the Committee's approved quantitative assessment criteria and guidelines?

-- Does the suggested status conform to the COSEWIC definition for the proposed status category?
+- Does the suggested status conform to the Committee definition for the proposed status category?

 |In a higher risk category||Wildlife species placed in a higher risk category after the most recent reassessment||Higher risk|